 I heard this legend in Lucerne and he was like the reincarnation of Lipatti and Haskil (he studied with Lipatti’s teacher).
 His recordings do not begin to hint at the tone production and lyricism of which he is capable.

 The true Last Romantic, Bolet was a titanic musician who only made a huge name for himself in his 60th year, despite having played for a major motion picture about the life of Franz Liszt.
-While some of his later recordings do not capture him at his peak, when he was on he demonstrated a colossal mastery of the piano, with beautiful tone and flawless technique.
+While some of his later recordings do not capture him at his best, when he was on he demonstrated a colossal mastery of the piano, with beautiful tone and flawless technique.